harrycresswell/hc/content/page/about.md

 If you want to know more i've written about it in depth in this [article](https://github.com/harrycresswell).

-Support the creative commons licence and the open source way of thinking :).
+Support the creative commons licence and the open source way of thinking.